Overview

 China IV | 1 Jul 2012 | 1 Jul 2013 | |

 Sub-national regions and cities in China are permitted to implement vehicle emission standards in advance of the nationwide implementation dates, under two conditions.
 First, the standard must have already been adopted and issued by the national government.
 Second, China’s State Council, the highest executive body, must grant approval.
-Beijing has historically led in the advanced implementation of vehicle emission standards, following by Shanghai, Guangzhou, and some other major cities.
-While the national China V standards will apply to all new heavy-duty vehicles, in general, early adoption in sub-national regions and cities has applied only to public buses and municipal service vehicles.
-More recently, Beijing’s 1 Jun 2015 introduction of China V applies to trucks and private buses as well.
-The following table summarizes the advanced implementation of HDV emission standards in sub-national regions in China:
+Beijing has historically led in the advanced implementation of vehicle emission standards, followed by Shanghai, Guangzhou, and some other major cities.
+The following table summarizes the advanced implementation of HDV emission standards in sub-national regions of China:

 Stage | Beijing | Shanghai | Guangzhou and others |